Jürgen's Notebook

 Note

-In your home directory you can create a new directory, e.g. hugo
+In your home directory you can create a new directory, e.g. src

 a webserver is started.